texstudio-org/texstudio/utilities/manual/source/configuration.md

 One Custom Toolbar is present in TMX.
 This toolbar can be filled with actions from the Latex-, Math- and User-Menu.
 Since many of those item don\'t have icons, user icons can be loaded as well.
-This is achieved by applying \"load other icon\" from the context menu on a item in the custom toolbar list in the configure dialog.
+This is achieved by applying \"load other icon\" from the context menu on an item in the custom toolbar list in the configure dialog.

 ![Customize Toolbars](images/configure_customToolbar.png)